 Research About Depression in Teens.

-A recent study by the National Institute of Mental Health, which was conducted in 2014 revealed that over 17% of all girls sampled between the ages of 12 and 17 had depressive episodes.
+A recent study by the National Institute of Mental Health, which was conducted in 2014 revealed that over 17% of all girls and assigned female at birth sampled between the ages of 12 and 17 had depressive episodes.
 This number peaked substantially between the ages of 15 and 17.
 Along with this, they estimated that nearly 3 million adolescents in the United States experienced some sort of Depressive Episode.
 Thus only furthering the need for treatment.

 Another study, which was also one of the largest studies in regards to the impact residential treatment centers for teens with depression found that there were positive and lasting changes in adolescent functioning and growth from the time they entered a residential treatment center and when they were able to complete the program.

 Depression in the News.